 Have it Your Way

-From traditional to alternative, there's a world of choices in childbirth education.
+From traditional to alternative, there's a world of choices when it comes to giving birth.

 I learned how to focus and to work with my body instead of fighting it.”
 The Gioias were so pleased with their experience that they returned to Bradley classes to prepare for the birth of their second child, Giovanni, who is now 3.